Last Update: 5/15/23

 Are Injuries Often Disputed?

-Although the issue of fault in a rear end collision is not disputed in many instances, the nature and extent of the injuries are almost always disputed by the at-fault driver’s insurance company.
+Although the issue of fault in a rear-end collision is not disputed in many instances, the nature and extent of the injuries (usually those to the neck and back) are almost always disputed by the at-fault driver’s insurance company.
+That is the reason why most rear-end accident claims end without a settlement and the filing of a lawsuit; it’s usually the only way for a victim to get fair compensation with the goal of being made whole again.

 What Should You Do?